History, tourist information, and nearby accommodation

 The boats brought back herring, haddock, ling, and cod, which were unloaded at Whaliigoe and gutted by women on the small terrace known as The ink, above the harbour.
 The fish were then loaded into baskets and hauled up the steps to the top of the cliffs.
 They would then be transported to Wick for sale.

 There was a cooperage at the top of the cliffs, and barrels from the cooperage were carried down the Steps and used for storing salted herring, which were then loaded onto ships for transport to market.

-There is a small parking area above the top of the steps, with a signed area for local residents, of which tere are few. rom thee a path leads past the Whaligoe Steps Cafe, a popular restaurant, to the top of the Steps.
+There is a small parking area above the top of the steps, with a signed area for local residents, of which there are few.
+From there, a path leads past the Whaligoe Steps Cafe, a popular restaurant, to the top of the Steps.
 There are no information panels to describe the site, but then, you don't really need anything to distract you from the amazing and slightly unnerving beauty of the site.